biast12/tickets-docs/src/features/thread-mode.md

 ### Which mode should I use?
 If you run a server with a small team, we would likely recommend sticking with channel mode.
 If you run a server with a heavy focus on 1-on-1 support or claiming, we would recommend thread mode.
 Nevertheless, if you require any of the additional features like reopening tickets, you must use thread mode.

-### Why can't the bot add the support team to the thread straight away?
+### Can the support team be added to thread automatically?
 Although it is intended for the support team to click the `Join Ticket` button in the embed message of the `Ticket Notification` channel, it is possible to add support staff automatically.
 This requires those individuals/roles to be in the `Support Team` & be listed in the `Mention On Open` input for the `Ticket Panel`.

 ### Will channel mode be removed?